What It Takes to Build a Game for the Metaverse

 -

-Managing cross-platform experiences
+Managing cross-platform game experiences

 -